centertap/TikaAllTheFiles/README.md

  * `$wgTikaAllTheFiles_QueryTimeoutSeconds`
    * integer, default value: `5`
-   * Specifies the timeout, in seconds, for a single Tika query.
+   * Specifies TATF's timeout, in seconds, for a single Tika query.
      TATF will abort a request (and possibly try again) if the Tika server does not respond within this many seconds.
+   * Note that this is different from Tika's own internal query timeout.
+     See [Tika Timeouts](#tika-timeouts) for suggestions on setting these timeouts appropriately.

  * `$wgTikaAllTheFiles_QueryRetryCount`
    * integer, default value: `2`
-   * Specifies the number of times TATF will retry a Tika query in the event of timeouts/errors/etc.
+   * Specifies the number of times TATF will retry a Tika query in the event of certain errors.
    * E.g., if zero, TATF will not retry after an initial failure.

  * `$wgTikaAllTheFiles_QueryRetryDelaySeconds`